VagishHemmige/strobe/README.md

 install.packages("medicaldata")
 ```

-We now create an SVG plot in R and then plot it.
-Interactively,
+We now create an SVG plot in R and then print the strobe log with the
-`the plot_strobe_diagram()` function can also directly create plots that
-can be viewed in the Rstudio viewer, but direct visualization in an .rmd
-file which has been knitted may cause formatting issues.
+`get_strobe_log` function.

 ``` r
 library(strobe)